cypress-io/cypress-documentation/source/api/commands/screenshot.md

 Another potential problem to be aware of is that our own Command Log is using React.js under the hood and only rendering asynchronously during an animation frame.
 It is possible you will see screenshots taken before our Command Log is done rendering.
 This means you may not see the **error displayed** in the screenshot.
 But this is also why we take a video - to show you the complete failure.

 We make our best effort to synchronize taking a screenshot with our renderer, but the current state of your application under test could have changed in the meantime and not be an accurate representation of what you want to capture.
-You can turn off the command log synchronization by passing `false` to `waitForCommandSynchronization` to get a more accurate screenshot of your application under test.

 ## Fullpage captures and fixed/sticky elements